hafnium49/mcp_server_feedly/README.md

 }
 ```

-`url` tells Claude Desktop where to reach the server. `command` and `args` allow the app to start it automatically.
+Claude Desktop communicates with the server over stdio, so there is no URL to configure. `command` and `args` tell the app how to start it.
 Replace the path with the location of `server.ts` on your system and set `FEEDLY_TOKEN` to your Feedly token.
-Set `PORT` if you want the server to listen on something other than `8080` and update `url` accordingly.

 You can copy `claude_desktop_config.example.json` from this repository as a starting point.